-The Westhampton Beach Historical Society serves the communities of Westhampton, Westhampton Beach, Westhampton Dunes, Quiogue, Remsenburg and Eastport.
+The Westhampton Beach Historical Society serves the communities of Westhampton, Westhampton Beach, Westhampton Dunes, Quiogue, Remsenburg, Speonk, and Eastport.
 Our mission is to preserve and promote the history of these communities and to serve as a community resource for historical information.

 The Society’s “campus” is located at 101 Mill Road.
 Our campus consists of the historic Tuthill House Museum, The Foster-Meeker Heritage Center, The Meeker Carriage House and Privy, and the Thurston Raynor Milk House.